townmath/cisp400-reader/_sources/c_review/what-you-dont.rst

       .. include:: test17.txt

-The textbook online compiler has complete support for C++11 and has support for some aspects, but not all of C++14 and C++17.
+The textbook online compiler has complete support for C++ up to and including C++17 and most of C++20.

 -----